PUP Startup Script

 1. Use Comments

-Add clear comments to the script explaining the purpose of each configuration:
+Add clear comments to scripts explaining each configuration's purpose:

 # Set window to borderless mode for more modern interface experience